CSIS-iLab/india-states/_analysis/states-update-november-27-2019.md

 **West Bengal**

-The ADB has approved the release of a $150 million loan for West Bengal to boost capital investment and infrastructure in the state. **Source:** [Devdiscourse](https://www.devdiscourse.com/article/business/759367-west-bengal-to-receive-second-tranche-of-adbs-policy-based-program-loan) **In detail:** [ADB Press Release](https://www.adb.org/news/adb-releases-second-150-million-loan-budgetary-support-west-bengal)
+The ADB has approved the release of a $150 million loan for West Bengal to boost capital investment and infrastructure in the state. **Source:** [Devdiscourse](https://www.devdiscourse.com/article/business/759367-west-bengal-to-receive-second-tranche-of-adbs-policy-based-program-loan) **In Detail:** [ADB Press Release](https://www.adb.org/news/adb-releases-second-150-million-loan-budgetary-support-west-bengal)

 **Best of the Rest**